pteeson/USBProberV2-PHT/README.txt

-2019-03-16 Building for Sierra macOS 10.12.6 Using Xcode 8.3.3 with 10.12 SDK
+2019-03-16 This is a version of Apple's USBProberV2 which has been fixed so as to build under Sierra macOS 10.12.6 Using Xcode 8.3.3 with 10.12 SDK.

-Also compiles on Xcode 9.2 for High Sierra macOS 10.13 but not tested in High Sierra as I have not installed it.
+Also compiles on Sierra using Xcode 9.2 for High Sierra macOS 10.13 but not tested in High Sierra as I have not installed it.

-Changes made:
+Summary of changes made:
 1. In file BusProberSharedFunction.m replaced all occurences of _verify_noerr with new macro __Verify_noErr.
 Old macros no loger supported in Sierra.
 See AssertMacros.h